 According to a recent study by the USC Annenberg Inclusion Initiative, film criticism is a field overwhelmingly dominated by (surprise, surprise) white men.
 Not anymore.
-In Refinery29's new series, Writing Critics' Wrongs, our female movie critic will give fresh consideration to the movies we love, hate, or love to hate.
+In Refinery29's new series, Writing Critics' Wrongs, our woman movie critic will give fresh consideration to the movies we love, hate, or love to hate.
 It's time for a rewrite.

 It takes an hour and fifteen minutes for anyone to kiss in Twilight, but the buildup is worth the wait.
 In the minutes prior to the fateful moment, Bella Swan (Kristen Stewart) is talking on the phone to her mom about the boy that’s making the small foggy town of Forks, WA, feel like home, when he unexpectedly shows up in her bedroom.
 She hangs up, and turns her attention to Edward Cullen (Robert Pattinson), the vampire with frigid skin and burning eyes, who confesses that yes, he came in through the window, and yes, he’s been doing that for the last couple of months.
 But that’s not the point.
 He’s come to try something: a kiss.